clarenceb/GenAITicketing/README.md

 Or open the `genai-ticketing.http` file in VSCode and use the REST client extension to send the request(s):

 * You'll need to create a `.env` file (see `.env-template`) with the required variables.

+## E-mail Samples

+See the `samples/` folder for e-mail samples that can be used to test the workflow.
+The JSON versions must be used with the Logic Apps workflow.

 ## Resources